tombroucke/privatewpackagist/README.md

 Packages with direct links E.g. Revolution Slider, WPBakery Visual Composer

 -   You can add environment variable in the name.
 Note that the variable needs to be prefixed with the plugin name

+## Manual packages

+For plugins that are not (yet) supported, you can add a package and choose a the Manual updater.
+You can create a release manually and upload your plugin file.

 # Usage